 Wait – isn’t Cindy supposed to have blonde hair?
 If I remember correctly, her blonde hair was her defining feature in the books.
 Yeah, here’s an excerpt from The Howling Ghost:

 Her hair was long and blond; it reached almost to her waist.
 Her eyes are wide and deep blue.

 Yet here she’s brunette.
-I’m beginning to think I should sue the producers for shitting on my childhood.
+I’m beginning to think I should sue the producers of this TV show for shitting on my childhood.